FAQ

 Q: How should I apply Bactifeed to my Lawn & Garden?

 A: Whatever is easiest for you!
-A lot of people use hose end sprayers because it is usually the most simple.
+Hose end sprayers are most common.

 Q: I don't have or don't want to use a hose end sprayer.
 What else can I do?